Diseases Of The Arteries Veins And Lymphatic Question and Answers

 • Arteriography.

-• Peripheral arteries gives a ‘cork screw’ appearance.
+• Peripheral arteries give a ‘corkscrew’ appearance.

 Thromboangitis Obliterans Treatment: